 Trent’s Picks for Pairing Wine with Lobster

 Growing up in Nine Mile Creek on the south shore of the Island, there was never a question about what we were having for dinner on Mother’s Day.
-Lobster is King.
-A quick trip down to the wharf usually resulted in a few pounds of delicious of crustaceans.
+Lobster.
+A quick trip down to the wharf was all it took to secure a few pounds of delicious crustaceans.

 Homemade potato salad, coleslaw, broccoli salad and of course mom’s homemade bread are all part of the experience.
-Our family have been fans of the traditional boiled (in briny water) lobster, and served chilled with drawn butter on the side for dipping.
+Our family has always been partial to traditional lobster boiled (in briny water), and served chilled with drawn butter on the side for dipping.

 For the last number of years we have seen the wine drinkers among us hunting for the ultimate pairing.
-Some like the crispness and steely minerality of Chablis, while others preferred a more buttery chardonnay from California.
+Some like the crispness and steely minerality of Chablis, while others preferred buttery Chardonnay from California.
 The die-hard Sauvignon Blanc fans were all about Sancerre until a bottle of New Zealand Sauvignon Blanc was introduced.
-Some of the more mature (in age) among us usually like a Riesling from Germany or Ontario with its great balance of sweetness and acidity.
-Personally, I love the bone dry fresh acidity of a Loire valley Muscadet with any shellfish, whether it’s lobster, clams or oysters.
+Some of the more mature (in age) among us, usually enjoy a Riesling from Germany or Ontario with its great balance of sweetness and acidity.
+Personally, I love the bone-dry fresh acidity of a Loire Valley Muscadet with any shellfish, whether it’s lobster, clams or oysters.

 Below are a list of Trent’s suggestions for great wines to pair with lobster: